devanshbatham/ParamSpider/README.md

 ## About

 `paramspider` allows you to fetch URLs related to any domain or a list of domains from a Wayback achives.
+It filters out "boring" URLs, allowing you to focus on the ones that matter the most.

 ## Installation